MartinsCode/FileProcessor/doc/Releasing.md

 - Review Changelog
 - git status - Is everything checked in?
-- Do all tests run?
+- rake - do all tests run?
 - Any remarks from rubocop?
+- check bundler-audit
+- check flay
+- check flog
+- check churn
+- check punchlist
 - Add the tag in git
 - And git push it...